 This is not a comprehensive list!
-Please note that listing of a business in this FAQ does not constitute an endorsement by the State Library.
-Links are provided solely for the convenience of libraries.
+Links to websites are not an endorsement and are provided solely for the convenience of libraries.
 The State Library is not responsible for their content.

-What is the deadline for ordering materials from Upstart/Highsmith?
+What is the deadline for ordering materials from Demco?

 Is the artwork available online?

-Yes, starting with the 2017 program, the entire manual and all exclusive artwork designed by David Macaulay, Scott Sosebee, and Larry Jones is available online as well as on the CSLP manual USB flash drive or DVD.
-Instructions for accessing the online manual and artwork were shipped with your USB or DVD manual.
-Contact email@example.com if you need to establish online access.
+Yes, the entire manual and all exclusive artwork are available to public libraries online as well as on the CSLP manual USB flash drive or DVD.
+Instructions for accessing the online manual and artwork were shipped with your 2018 manual mailing.
+Contact firstname.lastname@example.org if you need to establish online access.
 Additionally, approved logos and certain other images are available on the “Proprietary Downloads” section of the CSLP website (login required).